 Get to know your own backyard

 Do you know what kinds of plants and flowers are in your yard?
 Take your kids outside and learn together.
-Become connected with where you live.
+Become connected with where you live through informal nature study.

 We have a small elm tree in our backyard and if I wasn’t observant I never would’ve noticed the little robin’s nest that is perched in it.